top of page

 1. THE 50'S

-- Race music / race records: music oriented to black consumers, focused on blues, gospel, jazz, etc. During the 50’s the term "race music" was replaced by "rhythm and blues".
+• Race music /race records: music by and for African American consumers, focused on blues, gospel, jazz, etc. In 1949 the music industry replaced the term "race music" with "rhythm and blues".

-E.g. Elvis Presley, Chuck Berry, Jerry Lee Lewis.
+E.g. Sister Rosetta Tharpe, Little Richard, Chuck Berry, Elvis Presley, Jerry Lee Lewis.

 E.g. Paul Anka, Neil Sedaka.